-Light & Truth was founded in 1994 by a group of Yale University undergraduates to focus on intellectual commentary and investigative reporting featuring diverse intellectual perspectives.
+Light & Truth Magazine was founded in 1994 by a group of Yale University undergraduates to focus on intellectual commentary and investigative reporting featuring diverse intellectual perspectives.

 Light & Truth first stepped into the spotlight when it uncovered the Bass Grant scandal of 1996.
 In that affair, the Yale administration attempted to redirect a $20 million alumni donation away from its desired beneficiary, a program on Western Civilization.
 This publication’s reporting, however, helped bring wider awareness to the issue and stayed the University’s hand.